-How, though, do we prepare this year, as an “extremely active” Atlantic hurricane season clashes with civil unrest and a “once in a lifetime” COVID-19 pandemic?
+How, though, do we prepare this year?
+How do we prepare as an “extremely active” Atlantic hurricane season clashes with civil unrest and a “once-in-a-lifetime” COVID-19 pandemic?
 The short answer is, “Update your Business Continuity Plan now.”

 Start with Your Current Business Continuity Plan

 As we mentioned in an earlier blog, it’s faster to adapt an existing business continuity plan than to start a new one.
-You probably have the basics covered in your current plan, including an assessment of hurricane, flooding, and other natural disaster threats.
+You probably have the basics covered in your current plan, including an assessment of hurricane, flooding, and other natural disasters.
 (Are you in an area that has been hit by previous hurricanes, floods, or tornados?
 How likely is it that those events will happen again?)
 Your plan likely considers disease outbreaks, as well.
-If your business is located in a federal building or if your location has experienced civil unrest in the past, you have probably already assessed the likelihood of those threats and documented your anticipated response and recovery as part of your plan.
+If your business is located in a federal building or if your location has experienced civil unrest in the past, you have probably already assessed the likelihood of those threats.
+As well as documented your anticipated response and recovery as part of your plan.

-Review and refresh your plan, as needed, to ensure that your plan considers your people, your company’s space and physical assets, communications and business systems, and customer service.
+Review and refresh your plan, as needed.
+This will ensure that your plan considers your people, company space and physical assets, communications and business systems, and customer service.
 This handy toolkit is a hurricane preparedness plan for businesses from the Federal Emergency Management Agency (FEMA).
 Ready.gov also has excellent business continuity planning resources for businesses.

 Refresh Your Plan to Reflect Today’s Reality

-Our country is also experiencing widespread civil unrest, with local protests that can disrupt businesses and sporadic violence that has put residents in harm’s way.
+Our country is also experiencing widespread civil unrest, with local protests that can disrupt businesses.
+As well as sporadic violence that has put residents in harm’s way.
 Even if your employees are not actively involved in any of the demonstrations, the national diversity, equity and inclusion conversation is drumming up emotions and urges that can complicate a disaster response for a workforce that’s already feeling vulnerable, uncertain, or simply tired.

 Think through the new realities of your business.
 Consider where your people are and how you need to support them.
-Are certain key employees working remotely from areas that are more susceptible to the path of a hurricane, potential power outages, flooding, and the like?
+Are certain key employees working remotely from areas that are more susceptible to hurricanes, potential power outages, flooding, etc?
 In what ways has civil unrest touched your workforce this year?
 How well is your organization responding to that disruption?
 What else might employees need to ensure their safety and wellbeing?

 Assess what customers expect of you now.
 Then, update your business continuity plan to support continued operations – or a fast recovery – should COVID-19, a hurricane, flooding, civil unrest, or violent protests directly impact your business community.
 You may need to order extra supplies to ensure that you have what you need if your supply chain is impacted by a disruption.
 Or shore up your communications and infrastructure to support employees and customers whose essential connectivity may become compromised.